-FIGURE 1 – Force-Velocity curve
+FIGURE 1 – Concentric portion of the Force-Velocity curve

 Table 1 Examples of different resistance training prescriptions to enhance strength are included in the table.
 The assigned exercises are ordered from the lowest to the highest intensity.
 Potential physiological and performance adaptations are also listed.